aliasgerovs/tile_placement_ai/README.md

 Outer_block: This function returns the count of each block type in an outer-block shape.
 L_shape: This function returns the count of each block type in an L-shape.
 apply_function: This function applies a given function to the current Landscape state and returns the result.
-Approach:

-Input parameters extraction:
-The input parameters are extracted and preprocessed using a Python function.
-The landscape is divided into regions, and the tiles and targets for each region are extracted.
-The input is then processed to replace spaces with 'x' to create a two-dimensional array.